jasonxia17/urbana-champaign-sewage-collection-system/README.md

 18. LELS

 # Evaluation  criteria:
-1.ppropriateness  of  analytics  techniques  used  to  solve  the  problem.
+1. Appropriateness  of  analytics  techniques  used  to  solve  the  problem.
-2.Were  lift  stations  where  the  most  I&I  is  entering  during  a  rainstorm  identified?
+2. Were  lift  stations  where  the  most  I&I  is  entering  during  a  rainstorm  identified?
 With  what  level  of  confidence?
-3.How  robust  is  the  solution  in  the  presence  of  imperfect  data  (does  it  work  well  even  if  data  is  missing  /  data  has  uncertainty  /  is  at  the  day-level  rather  than  more  granular)?
+3. How  robust  is  the  solution  in  the  presence  of  imperfect  data  (does  it  work  well  even  if  data  is  missing  /  data  has  uncertainty  /  is  at  the  day-level  rather  than  more  granular)?
-4.Were  results  explained  in  a  way  that  is  helpful  to  UCSD  /  City officials?
+4. Were  results  explained  in  a  way  that  is  helpful  to  UCSD  /  City officials?

 # Datasets:

 # 1. NE  Plant  Flow  Data:
 A. Filename: NEPinfluent_dailyflow.xlsx
+* Bullet list
   Month
   Day
   Year